kpet/clvk/README.md

 Copy `OpenCL.dll` into a system location or alongside the application executable you want to run with clvk.

+## Tuning clvk performances

+clvk can be tuned to improve performances.
+While we try to have the default parameters set at their best values for each platform, they can sometimes be changed for specific applications.
+One of the best way to know whether something can be improved is to use traces to understand what should be changed.

+### Group size

+clvk implementation is grouping commands waiting for a call to clFlush or any blocking calls (clFinish, clWaitForEvents, etc.) to flush group.

+clvk has 2 variables to allow to flush group earlier depending on the number of commands in the group:
+   - `CLVK_MAX_CMD_GROUP_SIZE`
+   - `CLVK_MAX_FIRST_CMD_GROUP_SIZE`

+`CLVK_MAX_FIRST_CMD_GROUP_SIZE` is used if there is no group to be process or being processed in the queue.
+Otherwise `CLVK_MAX_CMD_GROUP_SIZE` is used.

+### Batch size

+clvk relies on vulkan to offload workoad to the GPU.
+As such, it is better to batch OpenCL commands (translated into vulkan commands) into a vulkan command buffer.
+But doing that may increases the latency to start running commands.

+clvk has 2 variables to manage the maximum size of those batches:
+   - `CLVK_MAX_CMD_BATCH_SIZE`
+   - `CLVK_MAX_FIRST_CMD_BATCH_SIZE`

+`CLVK_MAX_FIRST_CMD_BATCH_SIZE` is used if there is no batch to be process or being processed in the queue.
+Otherwise `CLVK_MAX_CMD_BATCH_SIZE` is used.

 # Environment variables

 The behaviour of a few things in clvk can be controlled by environment